clottman/elizabethzaleski/contact.md

 <b>March 4-7</b>, I will be at AWP in Baltimore in dual capacities: as OSU Press staff and as a Belt author.
 Stop by the OSU Press table or come to Belt's happy hour <a href="https://conference.awpwriter.org/offsite_events_schedule.cfm">Thursday evening,</a> 7:30 to 9 at Checkerspot Brewing!

-**Wednesday, March 18**, at 7 p.m. at [Loganberry Books](https://www.litcleveland.org/events-programs/plum-city-reading-mar-2026) in Cleveland, I'll be reading with poet Kortney Morrow, author *Run It Back*, and Loung Ung, author of *First They Killed My Father*.
-The event will also honor the late great Toni Morrison.
+**Wednesday, March 18**, 7 p.m., I'll be reading at an event hosted by Literary Cleveland with poet Kortney Morrow (author *Run It Back*) and Loung Ung (author of *First They Killed My Father*).
+The event will also honor the late great Toni Morrison and will be held at at [Loganberry Books](https://www.litcleveland.org/events-programs/plum-city-reading-mar-2026) in Cleveland.

-<b>April 7, 6:30 p.m.</b>, Prologue Bookshop's new location (787 N High, Columbus).
+<b>Tuesday, April 7, 6:30 p.m.</b>, Prologue Bookshop's new location (787 N High, Columbus).
 In conversation with the inimitable <a href="https://www.allisondavispoetry.com/">Allison Davis</a> about work, women, and Ohio.
 Details to come.

 <figure class="image">
   <img src="/assets/images/2025Elizabeth02Crop.jpg" alt="Color photograph of Elizabeth Zaleski"/>